mounalebazda/Uppie/README.md

 # Title :
 "UPPIE is an innovative educational app designed to enhance the learning experience of young children through interactive quiz-based gameplay.
-Developed during the 2020/2021 academic year by a team of enthusiastic students from the Classe Préparatoire Intégré, this project aims to leverage cutting-edge technology to foster early childhood education.
+Developed during the 2020/2021 academic year by a team of enthusiastic students, this project aims to leverage cutting-edge technology to foster early childhood education.
 The app focuses on engaging children in a fun and educational environment, where they can improve their concentration, memory, and social skills while navigating through various learning domains structured into progressive levels.

 # Technologies Used :